siara-cc/esp_arduino_sqlite3_lib/README.md

 * It takes around 1 second to retrieve from such dataset, even using the index.

 ## Limitations of this library
-* Multiple SD Cards can be supported (using multiple CS Pins).
-But as of now only one SD Card is supported (`/SD0`).
+* Although multiple SD Cards are feasible (using multiple CS Pins), as of now only one SD Card is supported (`/SD0`).
 * Before opening database files from SPIFFS, the `vfs_set_spiffs_file_obj()` should be called with a reference to SPIFFS file object
 * A prefix (in front of filenames) such as `/FLASH/` is to be used for SPIFFS and `/SD0/` is to be used for Micro SD, for opening databases.

-## ESP32

-This library probably works with ESP32 too.
-I have not tested it as I don't have ESP32 module.
-If you test it, would appreciate if you inform me about the results.

 ## Acknowledgements
-* This library was developed by modifying the VFS layer developed by [Luiz Felipe Silva](https://github.com/luizfeliperj).
+* This library was developed by modifying the VFS layer for Sqlite3 developed by [Luiz Felipe Silva](https://github.com/luizfeliperj).
 The documentation can be found [here](https://nodemcu.readthedocs.io/en/master/en/modules/sqlite3/).
 * The census2000 and baby names databases were taken from here: http://2016.padjo.org/tutorials/sqlite-data-starterpacks/.
 But no license information is available.
 * The mdr512.db (Million Domain Rank database) was created with data from [The Majestic Million](https://majestic.com/reports/majestic-million) and is provided under CC 3.0 Attribution license.
 * The [ESP8266 core for Arduino](https://github.com/esp8266/Arduino)
 * [The Arduino platform](https://arduino.cc)

+## Issues
+Please contact the author (Arundale Ramanathan) at arun@siara.cc if you find any problem (or create issue here).